Content

 Admission is guided by federal and/or provincial legislation.
 Clients are referred to these services through a court process.

-The Secure Treatment Program is a provincial resource and is mandated by the Child and Family Services Act.
 There are at least 8 beds designated for children and youth with significant mental illness who are found to be at significant risk of harm to self or others where no less intrusive program is appropriate.
 Clients are admitted through the Family Courts from all regions of the province.
 The average stay is 6 to 12 months.
-This program is offered at Syl Apps Youth Centre.

 The Secure Treatment Program is designated as a hospital to maintain clients under the Ontario Review Board – youth who have committed an offence but have been determined by the courts to be not criminally responsible for their actions or deemed unfit to stand trial due to the nature of their mental illness.
 Kinark is the only facility in Ontario designated for this youth population.
 The average stay is 18 months.
-This program is offered at Syl Apps Youth Centre.

 Our Goals